bcgov/citz-imb-sso-react/README.md

 3. Accessing user state and making protected API calls:

-To access auth state and functions add import `import { useKeycloak } from "@bcgov/citz-imb-kc-react";` then add the following to the top of your functional component:
+To access auth state and functions add import `import { useSSO } from "@bcgov/citz-imb-sso-react";` then add the following to the top of your functional component:

 ```JavaScript
 const {